codeindulgence/git-lock-branch/README.md

 git lock-branch <branchname>
 ```

-Now when you try to commit to that branch you will see "<branch> is locked"
+Now when you try to commit to that branch you will see `<branch> is locked`

 Run `git lock-branch -h` for more options